vippsas/vipps-woocommerce/README.txt

 You can then refund or cancel the purchase afterwards.

 == Changelog ==

+= 1.1.3 =
+* Fix: Fixed a critical bug where physical purchases with discounts would be charged in full instead of the discounted price when manually captured.

 = 1.1.2 =
 * Fix: Creation of payments sometimes failed due to an invalid Idempotency key.
 No longer use special chars in this key.